faranalytics/socketnaut/README.md

 - Returns: `<socketnaut.ServiceProxy>`

 Creates a `ServiceProxy`.
 Each process may contain any number of `ServiceProxy`s.
-However, all `ServiceProxy`s run in the main thread; hence, the number of `ServiceProxy`s created in each process should be considered carefully.
+However, all `ServiceProxy`s run in the main thread; hence, the number of instances created in each process should be considered carefully.

 ### The `ServiceAgent` Class